aeoncleanse/db/README.md

 # FAForever DB project

-Holds database-related tools for the FAForever project.
+Holds tools and a dockerfile for building the database for FAForever.com.

-Shared across serverside projects: api, server and various commandline utilities.
+Shared across serverside projects: api, server and various commandline utilities, and used in staging+production environments.